mpdcampbell/selfhosted-services/README.md

 - [Heimdall](https://github.com/linuxserver/Heimdall#readme) is an application dashboard, used here as a simple homepage.

 ### Dev Blog
-- Copy of [codeslikeaduck.com](https://codeslikeaduck.com) seperately hosted to act as a dev environment.
+- Copy of [codeslikeaduck.com](https://codeslikeaduck.com) separately hosted to act as a dev environment.
-- Allows me to play with the site without risking downtime.
+- Allows me to tinker with the site without risking downtime.

 </br>